 How to increase capacity

-Growing businesses need resource
+Growing businesses need resource to increase capacity

-- What systems & processes are required?
+- What systems & process are required?

 - What documents do you need?